ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Introduction

 The `CompletionStage` and `CompletableFuture`classes are high-level parallel Java API that was added in Java 8 to pipeline multiple asynchronous tasks into a single result without the mess of nested callbacks (‘callback hell’).
+These classes are implementations of the Future/Promise design pattern in Java.

 Before adding these classes Java already had much simpler classes to manage asynchronous tasks - in Java 5 were added the `Future` interface and its base implementation the `FutureTaks` class.